VinodKandula/revolut_transfer/README.md

 P.S.
 DI in application is extremly simple because of small count of classes so I decided to construct all dependencies in one module
 Also there are to types of repositories one is based on JPA and H2 database and another is a simple inmemory cache.
-You can swich between them by providing param to main as "db" I tried to implement optimistic locking apporach.
+You can swich between them by providing param to main as "db".
+I tried to implement optimistic locking apporach.